awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-accessing-metrics.md

 **Note**
 There is no charge for the Amazon MQ metrics reported in CloudWatch\.
 These metrics are provided as part of the Amazon MQ service\.
-CloudWatch monitors only the first 200 destinations\.
+For ActiveMQ brokers, CloudWatch monitors only the first 200 destinations\.
+For RabbitMQ brokers, CloudWatch monitors only the first 500 destinations, ordered by number of consumers\.

 **Topics**
 + [AWS Management Console](#amazon-mq-accessing-metrics-console)